Jerry Lundergan: Career

 Lundergan challenged Steve Beshear, a member of the Kentucky House of Representatives, in the Democratic Party primary election in 1975.
 With about 2,700 votes cast in the election, Beshear defeated Lundergan by 202 votes.
 Lundergan ran against Beshear again in 1977.
 With over 4,100 total votes, Beshear defeated Lundergan by 412.
 In 1979, Beshear ran for Attorney General of Kentucky and Lundergan won his seat unopposed.
 Lundergan became friends with fellow freshman legislator Greg Stumbo.
 He was easily re-elected in 1981 and ran for Kentucky Auditor of Public Accounts in 1983 after Democratic incumbent James B. Graham ran for Kentucky Superintendent of Public Instruction.
 Lundergan lost the primary election to Mary Ann Tobin by 143,836 votes (38.94%) to 77,419 (20.96%).
 Tobin went on to win the general election.

 Lundergan ran for re-election to the State House in 1984, state legislative elections having been moved from odd-numbered years to even-numbered years.
 During the Democratic primary campaign, which the Lexington Herald-Leader described as "bitter", Lundergan's main opponent, attorney and first-time candidate Shirley Allen Cunningham, accused his campaign of voter intimidation and possibly violating the civil rights of some black voters.
 Lundergan lost the primary election to Cunningham by 27 votes out of 2,941 cast.
-He went on to lose the general election to Republican Margaret J. Stewart.
+Cunningham went on to lose the general election to Republican Margaret J. Stewart.

 Lundergan made a comeback in 1986, winning the Democratic primary against Eleanor H. Leonard and then unseating Stewart in the general election by 4,617 votes (54.7%) to 3,823 (45.3%).

 Lundergan supported Wallace Wilkinson's campaign for Governor of Kentucky in the 1987 election.
 Lundergan briefly served as Chairman of the Kentucky Democratic Party during Wilkinson's administration.
 Ten weeks into his service, Lundergan was found to have accepted a no-bid contract worth $153,998 to cater a state event.
 At Wilkinson's request, he stepped down as party chair on August 22, 1988.
 In his 1988 re-election bid, Lundergan was challenged by Cunningham again in the Democratic primary but this time he easily defeated him, by 2,826 votes (62.37%) to 1,630 (35.97%).
 In the general election, Lundergan initially faced no Republican opposition but after news of his being charged with ethics violations, he was challenged by two write-in opponents, Steve Carson and Jerry Kuykendall.
 Carson and Kuykendall split the anti-Lundergan and he narrowly triumphed, by 3,636 votes (44.31%) to Carson's 3,008 (36.66%) and Kuykendall's 1,420 (17.30%).